don4of4/intraplate-seismicity/README.md

  - Run the entire import.r script.
 Select all, then press ctrl-enter.
 R may ask you to install packages: press yes.
  - Click Run App in the ui.r file.

+####Troubleshooting:

+#####Error: There is no package called ShinyRGL.
+This error is indicative that XQuartz is not installed on mac.
+If you just installed it, restart your R session.
+You should not recieve this error on PC.